pitbox46/ItemBlacklist/guide.md

 - `usernames_blacklist`(List of strings): Never include these players
 - `teams`(List of strings): Include players on these teams
 - `teams_blacklist`(List of strings): Never include players on these teams
+- `game_types`(List of strings): A list of game modes that the bans apply to.
+For example, `"game_types": ["survival", "adventure"]`

 </details>

 The properties work as follows:
-Players are kicked out if they belong to `usernames_blacklist`, `teams_blacklist`, or their permission level isn't within the bounds.
-Otherwise, the player must match both of the `teams` and `usernames` categories.
+Players are kicked out if they belong to `usernames_blacklist`, `teams_blacklist`, or any other "blacklist".
+Otherwise, every other property must be true.
 If any property is omitted, it is simply skipped.
 This means if you wanted to give a specific player a ban, you can set the group up to be
 ```json
 "properties": {